EU backs Novavax shot as region's fifth COVID-19 vaccine | Business

 EU backs Novavax shot as region's fifth COVID-19 vaccine

-The European Union on Monday approved the use of Novavax's COVID-19 vaccine in people 18 years and older, giving a boost to the U.S. biotech after long delays and paving the way for a fifth shot in the EU as the Omicron variant spreads quickly.
-Data from two large studies showed the vaccine has an efficacy of around 90%, the European Medicines Agency (EMA) said, adding there was currently limited data on its efficacy against some variants of concern, including Omicron.
+Some early data has suggested that many two-dose vaccines do not work well against the variant while a third shot improves their efficacy.
+Novavax said earlier this month it could begin manufacturing a vaccine tailored for Omicron https://www.reuters.com/business/healthcare-pharmaceuticals/novavax-says-it-could-start-making-omicron-specific-vaccine-january-2021-12-02 in January.

-The European Union on Monday approved the use of Novavax's COVID-19 vaccine in people 18 years and older, giving a boost to the U.S. biotech after long delays and paving the way for a fifth shot in the EU as the Omicron variant spreads quickly.
+The European Union on Monday approved the use of Novavax's COVID-19 vaccine in people 18 years and older, giving a boost to the U.S. biotech after long delays and paving the way for a fifth shot in the EU as the Omicron variant spreads.

-Data from two large studies showed the vaccine has an efficacy of around 90%, the European Medicines Agency (EMA) said, adding there was currently limited data on its efficacy against some variants of concern, including Omicron.
-"After a thorough evaluation, EMA's human medicines committee (CHMP) concluded by consensus that the data on the vaccine were robust and met the EU criteria for efficacy, safety and quality," the regulator said.
+Data from two large studies showed the vaccine has an efficacy of around 90%, the European Medicines Agency (EMA) said.
+It is not clear yet how Novavax performs against the Omicron variant, or whether a booster dose will be needed.
+Some early data has suggested that many two-dose vaccines do not work well against the variant while a third shot improves their efficacy.

+Novavax said earlier this month it could begin manufacturing a vaccine tailored for Omicron https://www.reuters.com/business/healthcare-pharmaceuticals/novavax-says-it-could-start-making-omicron-specific-vaccine-january-2021-12-02 in January.
+Novavax shares closed down more than 7% on Monday.

 Novavax said on Monday it had received the WHO's emergency use listing for the company's own version of the vaccine, which it will distribute in Europe and other markets.
-DIVERSIFICATION
+Erck said Novavax is awaiting guidance from COVAX on initial order volumes and expects to begin most deliveries in the first quarter of 2021.

-Vaccines from Pfizer-BioNTech,, Moderna , AstraZeneca and J&J have already been approved for use in the EU.
-But faced with surging infections, the EMA has been speeding up reviews of other shots and treatments.
-Novavax's protein-based vaccine uses alternative technology to the other four shots, which makes it more interesting to the EU as it has sought to diversify its portfolio of vaccines.
+DIVERSIFICATION Vaccines from Pfizer-BioNTech , Moderna , AstraZeneca and J&J have already been approved for use in the EU.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)